AE Golf News

 — USGA (@USGA) August 18, 2023

-"In Match Play, I’m able to free up a little bit more because if you hit one off line, you might make bogey or double, but you only lose one hole," said Bell.
+“Off the tee is probably my greatest strength when it’s going well, which translates really well to Match Play,” said Bell.
+“In Match Play, I’m able to free up a little more because if you hit one off line, you might make bogey or double, but you only lose one hole.”

-While Bell credited much of his success to his strong play off the tee, a recent equipment change also played a crucial role in his performance.
-"I actually put a new putter, the L.A.B.
+“I actually put a new putter, the L.A.B.
 Golf Mezz.
-1, in the bag right before the U.S. Amateur," Bell shared.
-"I had never used it in competition before and had only played three rounds with it."
+1, in the bag right before the U.S. Amateur,” said Bell.
+“I had never used it in competition before and had only played three rounds with it.”

-Although it was a significant change, Bell knew it was necessary.
-"The putter I had before, I just had no confidence with," he explained.
-"It was holding me back.
-I knew I was hitting the too well to be finishing where I was."
+“The putter I had before, I just had no confidence with,” said Bell.
+“It was holding me back.
+I knew I was hitting it too well to be finishing where I was.”

 Picture